[Ride v5] dApp-to-App Invocation

 dApp-to-dApp invocation is processed as follows:

-- A user sends an Invoke Script transaction that invokes the callable function 1.
+- A user sends an Invoke Script transaction or an Ethereum transaction that invokes the callable function 1.

 - The callable function 2 is executed; the script actions and return value are calculated.